-On the one hand, these concern measures which are taken before the measures specified following the emergency states are defined in the Network Guidelines on Emergency and Restoration.
-The link with procedures defined in the Network Guidelines on Emergency and Restoration is only indirect: only when too high ACE / FRCE gives rise to frequency deviations this relates to the activation criteria of Article 18 E&R GL "frequency deviation management procedure".
+On the one hand, these concern measures which are taken before the measures specified following the emergency states are defined in the Network GuidelinesCOMMISSION REGULATION (EU) 2017/2196 of 24 November 2017 establishing a network code on Emergencyelectricity emergency and Restoration.restoration (hereafter: NC E&R).
+The link with procedures defined in the Network Guidelines on Emergency and RestorationNC E&R is only indirect: only when too high ACE / FRCE gives rise to frequency deviations this relates to the activation criteria of Article 18 NC E&R-GL "frequency deviation management procedure".
 If there are overloaded (border) lines, Article 19 "power flow management procedure" may be applied.